wthomson/FitHome-docs/EnergyMonitorFirmware.md

 where:
 - reference voltage = reading from Kill-A-Watt
-- voltage measurement value = the reading for voltage we got from initializing the atm90e32 instance with the voltage gain value set at 42080 and then getting the propery `line_voltageA`.
+- voltage measurement value = the reading for voltage we got from initializing the atm90e32 instance with the voltage gain value and reading the `line_voltageA` property.

+new `VoltageGain` = reference voltage/voltage measurement * current voltage gain

+e.g. using a different 9V transformer:
+- Kill-A-Watt shows V = 121.5
+- reading shows voltage at 117.5
-- the current voltage gain is 42080.
+- current `VoltageGain` is 36650

+new `Voltage Gain = 121.5/117.5*36650 = 37898`

 Calculate the value, and change the `VoltageGain` to the calculated value.
 ### Current Calibration